Azure/azure-functions-templates/Documentation/mobileTableIn.md

 }
 ```

-#### Azure Mobile Apps code example for a Node.js queue trigger
+#### Azure Mobile Apps code example for a JavaScript queue trigger

 The input binding retrieves the record from a Mobile Apps table endpoint with the ID that matches the queue message string and passes it to the *record* parameter.
-In Node.js functions, updated records are not sent back to the table.
+In JavaScript functions, updated records are not sent back to the table.
 This code example writes the retrieved record to the log.

 ```javascript
 module.exports = function (context, input) {